Kekulism/DeckSkinsLite/README.md

 ## Creating New Deck Skins

 Making an add-on for DeckSkinsLite is super easy!
-All you need is a small .lua file that contains a table of variables in the /skins/ folder, and a 1 or more textures in the /assets/ folder.
+All you need is a small .lua file that contains a table of variables in the /skins/ folder, and a 2 textures in the /assets/ folder (a 1x and 2x version).
 Check the /.example/ folder for more details on how DeckSkinsLite add-ons are formatted, [or check the Documentation for more details!](https://github.com/Kekulism/DeckSkinsPlus/wiki/Skin-Documentation)

 ## Credits